next-dev-team/awesome-dev-tools/README.md

 # Awesome Next Devtools

-Welcome to **awesome-next-devtools**, a curated list of awesome tools for developers who want to leverage the power of AI, boost their productivity, collaborate with others, and create amazing applications.
-You will find tools related to git, dev IDE, code generation, testing, debugging, deployment, and more.

-  These tools are not tied to any specific tech stack, but rather aim to enhance your overall development experience.
-Whether you are a beginner or an expert, you will find something useful and interesting in this awesome list.
-Feel free to explore, contribute, and share! 😊
+Welcome to awesome-next-devtools - a curated collection of essential tools for your development workflow.
+From Git to IDEs, code generation to testing, debugging to deployment - it's all here.

+Explore, contribute, and share your discoveries with the community! 😊

  **Below is a list of recommended** tools related stuff for coding development.

 ## Development Tools